 Hillthwaite, Thornbarrow Road, Windermere LA23 2DF 015394 43636

-By car – Leave the M6 at Junction 36 and take the A591 past Kendal to Windermere.
+By car from London or Cambridge – Leave the M6 at Junction 36 and take the A591 past Kendal to Windermere.
 It´s around 1 hour 30 mins north of Manchester.

 By train – take a train direct from London Euston to Oxenholme the Lake District and change to the shuttle to Windermere.
 The station is in the centre of the village, close to a supermarket, Booths, and to the flagship Lakeland store.